Joshua-Conde/Kaggle-HousePricePredictions/README.md

 # Kaggle-HousePricePredictions

 This repository contains the solution to the Kaggle challenge "House Prices - Advanced Regression Techniques."
-The goal of this competition is to predict the final price of residential homes in Ames, Iowa, using a dataset with 79 explanatory variables.
+"The goal of this competition is to predict the final price of residential homes in Ames, Iowa, using a dataset with 79 explanatory variables."

 ## Introduction

-Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
+"Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence."

 ## Dataset